J. Jonah Jameson: Working with Superior Spider-Man

-During the attacks of the Goblin King's Goblin Underground, Mayor Jameson unveils the Goblin-Slayers (which Mary Jane thinks might be former Spider-Slayers) which he plans to use to combat the Goblin threat.
+During the attacks of the Goblin King's Goblin Underground, Jameson unveils the Goblin-Slayers, which he plans to use to combat the Goblin threat.
 Jameson orders to send one of the Goblin Slayers to the robbery location and then head to chase Superior Spider-Man.
-His Spider-Slayers confront Superior Spider-Man as Spider-Slayers with Jameson's face projected on the front faceplate.
-Jameson replies that he is done with being blackmailed by him and does not care if Jameson loses everything as long as he can finally bring down Superior Spider-Man, but his Spider-Slayers are reactivated by Green Goblin and voice rings out declaring that he has taken control of the Spider-Slayers as Green Goblin comments that Norman Osborn now runs this city.
-In New York City Hall, Jameson is coming under heavy fire for the fact that his Spider-Slayers have turned against the people.
-He tries to blame Alchemax, but his accusations are swiftly rebuked by Liz Allan who appears via video link declares that Alchemax is severing all ties with Jameson.
-Jameson shows his frustration for his personal downfall after the Spider Slayers' failure, but Tiberius Stone uses this as a chance to sell them as weapons to other nations.
-In the aftermath, Spider-Man is restored to his body Octavius sacrificing his own mind to bring Peter back as he recognizes that Peter Parker is the true Spider-Man and Green Goblin's plan is thwarted, Spider-Man visiting Jameson's office to confront him after what happened and returns him the Spider-Bot that Doctor Octopus used to record his blackmail material.
+However, the Goblin-Slayers are taken over by Green Goblin.
+After regaining control of his body, Spider-Man visits Jameson's office to confront him after what happened and returns him the Spider-Bot that Doctor Octopus used to record his blackmail material.
 Jameson replies that he will not accept it since he would not believe whatever Spider-Man says, regarding him now as a "monster" that does not own up to the consequences of his actions and instead stomps on others.
 Spider-Man replies that he will not expect him to believe this but says that he should not fear him, and should not take the blame for everything that Green Goblin caused, but to stay and fight.
-Once Spider-Man leaves, Jameson reveals that he had already resigned his post as Mayor of New York City and leaves the office, promising that from now on he will kick back.
+Once Spider-Man leaves, Jameson reveals that he has resigned as Mayor of New York City.